 You now have more of a basic knowledge of Biblical Theology than most Christians.
+Your next course will be Systematic Theology.

-Now, in order to arm you somewhat against the teachings of false religions and various sects of heretical Christianity and Christian cults, we will go on to Comparative Theology.
-In this study we will touch briefly on each of the major cults and false religions and compare those teachings with the Bible.
+Then, in order to arm you somewhat against the teachings of false religions and various sects of heretical Christianity and Christian cults, we will go on to Comparative Theology.
+In that study we will touch briefly on each of the major cults and false religions and compare those teachings with the Bible.
 I say "briefly," because a Christian does not need to delve too deeply into false teachings.
 He or she needs to spend most of their time studying truth, not error.
 A simple understanding will be quite sufficient to arm you against their heresies and falsities.